 What you need to do is check this keyboard size and compare it to your vehicle size.
 We also recommend using the padded case to protect this piano.

 The answer is yes if it suits your personal needs.
-Remember that the Yamaha EZ-220 is a perfect choice for kids and adults who want to start learning keyboards.
+Remember that the Yamaha EZ-220 is a smart digital keyboard designed for beginners.

 Beyond that, this keyboard provides you many useful features such as light and non-weighted 61 keys, 100 built-in songs, three modes of learning, Yamaha Education Suite (Y.E.S) and Yamaha Page Turner app for iPad.

 All these easy-to-learn features show Yamaha’s thorough understanding of the beginner’s difficulty.
 From there, it helps them quickly get acquainted and practice their favorite music well.